bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

      -initial-cluster etcd0=http://${IPADDR}:12380 \
      -initial-cluster-state new

-Next we are going to install dynamic provisioning PX from your master node.
+Next, install PX to use dynamic provisioning from your master node.
 You have two paths you can take to prepare your PX service.

 	1) you can directly edit the provided px-spec.yaml in the cassandra-px/StorageClass directory of this repo, or
-	2) you can create your own px-spec.yaml using the curl syntax provided below.
+	2) you can create your own px-spec.yaml using the curl syntax provided below and copy into the cassandra-px/StorageClass directory

-In both cases you should only have to change the etcd IP address to match what private IP you used for setting up your etcd.
+In both cases you should only have to change the etcd IP address to match what private IP(s) you used for setting up your etcd.

      #curl -o px-spec.yaml "http://install.portworx.com?cluster=my-px-cluster&kvdb=etcd://10.100.1.3:12379&drives=/dev/dm-1&diface=bond0:0&miface=bond0&master=true"